 YES!
 Now, it depends on how much, I pay under $50 to get them refilled about once a month.
 I don’t think spending any more than that is worth it.
 I also paid under $100 for my first set, anything more than $150 for your first set is way too much.

-^ this is what they look like after 3 weeks, just before I got a refill
+(Three weeks, just before I got a refill.)

 What are the pros?